-The District's service area is 390 square miles and has a population of just under 543,000.
+The District's service area is 390 square miles and has a population of just over 547,000.
 The population in the region is expected to continue to grow over the next few decades, which is one reason that the District has purchased land for future fire station sites and is actively seeking additional sites utilizing proceeds from general obligation bond issuances.
 Staff is working proactively and cooperatively with other governments and regional planning groups to ensure continued ability to serve this future population.

 The District anticipates increased property tax revenues in future years based upon projected assessed value increases which by law generally may increase for existing property at three percent per year unless assessed value exceeds real market value.
-Assessed value is forecast to continue to grow for 2022-23 based upon continued strength in the residential and multi-family real estate market and increased commercial development.
+Assessed value is forecast to continue to grow for 2023-24 based upon continued strength in the residential and multi-family real estate market and increased commercial development.
 Construction and development within District boundaries are expected to continue with numerous projects slated for the future.

 The District, through its broad geographic area, serves a strong part of Oregon's economic base.
-The District unemployment numbers continue to rebound from the highs of the COVID-19 pandemic.
-June 2022 unemployment has moved to 2.9% from 4.9% from the same time last year.
+As of June 2023 unemployment for Washington County was 3.1%, which is slightly below historical pre-pandemic averages.
 It is unknown at this time what the long-term impacts of the pandemic will have on employment, new construction and property values.